ACUTE LEUKEMIA & DISABILITY BENEFITS

 If you have acute leukemia, a medical expert may testify at your hearing about whether you meet SSA’s listing for cancer.
 If you don’t hire an attorney, then there is a good chance you will not be able to question the medical expert or job expert at your hearing.

 You also may not know what questions the judge will ask at your hearing.
-Similarly, you may not be ready to answer those questions in the proper way.
-Therefore, it is likely that you will not win your case at the hearing level.
+Similarly, you may not be ready to answer those questions in a way that will help your case.
+Therefore, it is likely you will not win your case at the hearing level.
+You want to win your case at the hearing because an appeal to the Appeals Council can take up to two years.
+Federal Court appeals can take even longer.

 Don’t take that chance.
 Hire a lawyer in Las Vegas, Nevada and Salt Lake City, Utah with the experience you need to win your SSD case.
 Learn about Nevada SSD benefits.
 Also, review Utah SSDI and SSI benefits information.
 If you need a Social Security lawyer in Colorado, then we can also help you.
-Likewise, we represent clients for California SSDI benefits too.
+Likewise, we represent clients for California SSDI benefits and Idaho SSD benefits.

 WE ARE EXPERTS IN SSI & SSDI BENEFITS